 - Mature larvae are 50 mm long, dark coloured, hairy, with a double row of five pairs of blue spots, followed by a double row of six pairs of red spots, down the back.

 Male moths are light brown and slender-bodied, while females are white and heavy-bodied.

 Tree impacts (signs/symptoms)

-- Gypsy moth outbreaks can occur every seven to ten years.
+- Spongy moth outbreaks can occur every seven to ten years.

 - Larvae chew holes in leaves or devour entire leaves.

 - In late July, spongy egg masses can be observed on the trunks and branches of infected trees and on items such as outdoor equipment, trailers and vehicles.